Why Michiganders Are Suddenly Seeing So Much of This One Animal

-I swear, this year I have seen more groundhogs than ever before.
+But by far, I have seen more groundhogs this summer than my entire life combined.
 It got me thinking, I can't be the only person noticing this, can I?
 Am I the only one worried about this sudden uptick in GIANT SQUIRRELS?

 What Is a Groundhog?